noenic/ShareFall/README.md

 - it looks like https doesn't want to work properly because the shortcut request action doesn't allow self-signed certificates.
 Another dumb thing since certificates can be accepted on safari.

+- ⚠️ **Be aware that the requests are made in http and not https.
+The traffic is clear on the network.
+The token allows to prevent easy  manipulation of the server.
+However it is possible to see the token in clear if a http snitch is present.
+I advise you to use this method only on trusted network or personal connection hotspot from your iPhone. some features can be used for bad purposes.
+Still working on it** ⚠️

 ## Configuration